 4110 Rumbly Point Road, Marion Station, MD 21838

 Irish Grove MOS Sanctuary in Somerset County is considered by many to be the “jewel in the crown” of the MOS Sanctuary System, and is by far the largest of the ten MOS sanctuaries.
 Irish Grove Sanctuary occupies the Rumbly Point peninsula in southern Somerset County.
-The sanctuary now consists of 2,285 acres, the majority being tidal marshes, with some higher ground in pine forests.
+The sanctuary now consists of 2,326 acres, the majority being tidal marshes, with some higher ground in pine forests.
 There are breathtaking, wide-open vistas of the tidal marshland.
 Most of the property is less than five feet above sea level.
 There are several fresh and salt water ponds surrounded by Loblolly Pine woods.
 Irish Grove is the #2 eBird hotspot in Somerset County in terms of number of species reported, just behind Deal Island Wildlife Management Area, which is about six times larger.

 Every visit should include a walk or drive down Rumbly Point Road past Richardson Marsh to the road’s end at Rumbly Point on the Pocomoke Sound.
 The road provides excellent views of the adjacent marsh, a good place to look for waders, shorebirds, terns and gulls, and marshland sparrows and wrens.
 There is so little traffic that it is possible to simply stop on the road to look at birds.
 But be aware that the road may not be passable during high tides or after recent storms or high winds.
 Also be aware of the soft shoulders; do not drive too close to the edges as you may get stuck in the mud.
 Note that the hunting lodge on the water at the south end of Rumbly Point Road is privately owned and is not part of the MOS Sanctuary, so please avoid trespassing there.

 June through September are great months for insects at this sanctuary.
 There are deer flies, green heads, mosquitoes, ticks, and punkies by the thousands.
-It is advised that visitors during the summer and early fall wear head nets, long sleeve shirts, long pants, closed-toe shoes, and use repellants.
+It is advised that visitors during the summer and early fall wear head nets, long sleeve shirts, long pants, closed-toe shoes, and use repellents.
 Often the insects are worse in the upland areas; once out on the marsh, the breeze may keep them away.
 Weather is typically mild year-round due to persistent breezes and the proximity to Pocomoke Sound.

 The avifauna is typical of salt marshes and adjacent uplands.
 The marshes have rails, ducks, shorebirds, Marsh Wrens, marsh sparrows, and other species that would be expected in salt marshes.
 The uplands have breeding species typical of southern pine forests and forest edges: for example, Chuck-Wills-Widow, Pine Warbler, Blue Grosbeak, Summer Tanager, Brown-Headed Nuthatch.
 Breeding birds in the marshes include Saltmarsh and Seaside Sparrows, Willets, and rails.
 Also found in the marshes are migrating Yellow Rail (rare) and shorebirds; wintering Sedge Wrens, Short-Eared Owls, sparrows, ducks, and shorebirds.

-Free parking on grassy area on left side of driveway, adjacent to house.
+Parking on grassy area on left side of driveway, adjacent to house.